In this tutorial, I’ll show you how to make a trellis with branches.

 Final Step: tidy up

 What do you think of the trellis made out of branches?
 Most definitely, my cucumbers are happy and it’s producing many fruits.
-You know who else can be happy?
+Do you know who else can be happy?
 Children!

 Many of us know that kids love to help rip off leaves, make piles, cut strings, and more!
 Just imagine how delighted they will be harvesting and eating homegrown food!
 Sustainable gardening is the way to go & win-win for everyone!